abhi-in-flow/starboard/README.md

 ![License](https://img.shields.io/badge/license-MIT-green)

 > [!NOTE]
 > Starboard is a personal project that's under active development.
-I'm building it to solve my own workflow, so features, UI, and even theroadmap will continue to evolve.
+I'm building it to solve my own workflow, so features, UI, and even the roadmap will continue to evolve.
 Feedback, ideas, and contributions are welcome.

 Local-first desktop app for organizing GitHub stars.